AhmedMSedeek/accessmanagement/README.md

 - `manifests/` — transaction manifest samples

 For more details and concrete encodings, see the `CHANGELOG.md` and `RELEASE_NOTES.md` files in the repository.

+## Deployed packages & recommended dApp accounts

+Deployed package addresses (for reference):

+- Stokenet v1.0.0: `package_tdx_2_1p54xl6f3d7leetxpp85j0ua3ll2qfx4xxjcrdvsdgchr00t8qspmnq`
+- Mainnet v1.0.0: `package_rdx1p4m04kkm8tw3fefwrf7zvgxjw8k0n9t30vawgq2kl90q3r77nf59w8`

+Use your own dApp account address when constructing manifests.
+If you don't have one, you can use the RadixPlanet dApp account addresses below:

+- Stokenet dApp account: `account_tdx_2_128ly7s6494uasmggf9rxy6th2e6zu53hj7p0uxgq2ucdmzf43gqkus`
+- Mainnet dApp account: `account_rdx12xjdx9ntkjl60r7fuv9az8uzmad0d05mqmjstrpkpvtcew87crahw6`

+Note: the deployed package addresses above are provided for convenience and reference only.
+When testing or deploying in your own environment, publish the package locally and use the generated package address.

+### v2 permission behaviour (important)

+For version 2: a key holder with the permission `CreateAccessKey` cannot create access keys that include either `CreateAccessKey` or `RecallAccessKey` , or other permissions the key holder themselves do not have.
+In other words, non-owner callers are blocked from minting keys with any permissions they don't hold (for example, `CreateNativeProof` or any validator permissions not present on their own key).
+This restriction enforces stricter delegation boundaries compared to v1.